abelxmendoza/Lore-Keeper/README.md

 ### Technical Questions

 **Q: What are the different personas/roles Lore Keeper can be?**
-A: Lore Keeper seamlessly blends five personas based on context:
+A: Lore Keeper seamlessly blends six personas based on context:
 - **Gossip Buddy**: For discussing characters, relationships, and social dynamics
 - **Therapist**: For emotional support and processing experiences
+- **Biography Writer**: For shaping compelling life stories and structuring narratives
-- **Historian**: For preserving and organizing your complete story
+- **Soul Capturer**: For identifying and tracking your core essence (hopes, dreams, fears, strengths, values)
 - **Strategist**: For goal-oriented planning and actionable insights
 - **Memory Bank**: For remembering everything and answering questions

-The AI automatically adapts—emotional topics trigger Therapist mode, goal-setting triggers Strategist, character talk triggers Gossip Buddy, etc.
+The AI automatically adapts—emotional topics trigger Therapist mode, goal-setting triggers Strategist, character talk triggers Gossip Buddy, story editing triggers Biography Writer, deep reflection triggers Soul Capturer, etc.

+**Q: What is the Soul Profile feature?**
+A: The Soul Profile automatically extracts and tracks your psychological essence from conversations:
+- **Hopes & Dreams**: Your aspirations and ideal scenarios
+- **Fears**: Your anxieties and concerns
+- **Strengths**: Your core competencies and positive traits
+- **Weaknesses**: Areas for growth and challenges
+- **Top Skills**: Technical abilities and talents (with confidence scores)
+- **Core Values**: What matters most to you
+- **Personality Traits**: Your character attributes
+- **Relationship Patterns**: How you interact with others

+The profile **dynamically evolves** with every conversation—Lore Keeper learns more about you over time and tracks how you change.
+View it in Discovery Hub → Soul Profile panel or use `/soul` command in chat.

 **Q: How does automatic biography generation work?**
 A: Lore Keeper analyzes your journal entries, extracts themes and stories, and uses AI to transform them into polished biography sections.
 You can refine through a chatbot-style editor.